Key Precept: The first Adam began the High Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 Seen in this light, the death of the Adams incurred the risk of extinction of the entire house of God.
 Would that indeed extinguish God himself?
 That’s what Lucifer was trying to do.
 Would that then, indeed catalyze an implosion of all Being?
-We can deduce that, if God could not uphold his Creation, then, yes.
+We can deduce that, if God could not execute his will, he could not sustain his Creation, then, yes.

-The above referenced post examines how the Serpent’s attempt to destroy the Adams failed when God responded with redemption and resurrection.
-Most pertinent to this discussion, the Serpent’s attempt to dethrone Adam failed when God countered with
+The above referenced post examines how the Serpent’s attempt to destroy the Adams failed.
+Pertinent to this discussion, the Serpent’s attempt to dethrone Adam failed when God countered with

 - forgiveness – transferring the debt of sin onto himself